Floby/konga-cli/README.md

     $ konga plugin set <plugin-name> --on <api-name> [field=value ...]

 Ensure the plugin is enabled with the given settings on a given API.
-The `field=value` pair are the settings for the given plugin
+The `field=value` pair are the settings for the given plugin.
+Booleans can be specified as just `field`

+Example:

+    $ konga plugin set oauth2 --on my-api enable_password_grant scopes=identity,messages

 ##### Read config